 The west of the island, known as the Rhinns, is home to Bruichladdich, which was taken over by France's Remy Cointreau in 2012, and Kilchoman, an independent farm distillery opened in 2005 and now undergoing significant expansion.

-They will soon be joined by Ardnahoe which is currently under construction (left) at a spectaclar spot on the road to Bunahabhain.
+They were recently joined by Ardnahoe (left), located in a spectacular setting on the road to Bunahabhain.

 Bowmore, a 15-min drive from the cottages, runs good tours and has a very plush visitor centre.
 Heat from the production process is recycled to keep the swimming pool next door nice and warm.